Alexandre0911/covid-webscraping/README.md

 # ENG DESCRIPTION:

-So, this program is really simple it just gets info from a website and prints it into your console.
+So, this program is really simple, it just gets info from a website and prints it into your console.
 It also creates .txt files with the country initials, for example: United States -> us.txt ; Portugal -> pt.txt !